igormoiseev/XamarinHero/Notes App.md

 This would create a static instance of our database to utilize throughout our application.
 You may get an error in the MainPage area.
 No worries, let’s go create the pages.

-8. Add a new xaml page and name it NotesListPage.xaml Add >> new item >>forms Xaml Page  rename  NotesListPage.xaml
+8.Add a new xaml page and name it NotesListPage.xaml Add >> new item >>forms Xaml Page  rename  NotesListPage.xaml

  ![Alt text](./images/test8.png "Xamarin2")

  Add the Listview and define its template in your xaml:

 <ContentPage.ToolbarItems>
     <ToolbarItem Text="+"
                  Clicked="AddItem">